nick95a/Machine-Learning/README.md

 # Machine-Learning
-All machine learning stuff that I got involved in
+All machine learning stuff that I get involved in